Zelensky on relations with Turkey: We have never progressed as far in cooperation as now

 "Today is a historic day in our relations with Turkey: we have never progressed as far in cooperation as we have succeeded now.
 We are located on different shores of the Black Sea, but we have one tailwind," Zelensky wrote in his official Telegram channel on Friday night.

-The President of Ukraine noted that the documents signed in Turkey today and the joint statement of the two presidents on strategic partnership indicate the desire of Kyiv and Ankara to cooperate in many areas.
+The President of Ukraine said that the documents signed in Turkey today and the joint statement of the two presidents on strategic partnership indicate the desire of Kyiv and Ankara to cooperate in many areas.

 "The signing of documents is not just bureaucracy or statements.
 This is our common vision, understanding and, in fact, the consolidation of friendship on paper, because a tailwind can move an armada of ships," Zelensky said.